dougeby/IntuneDocs/intune/android-zebra-mx-logs-troubleshoot.md

 This error means that Intune suspects a non-Zebra Android device is reporting its model and manufacturer as a Zebra device.

-### Company Portal is older than minimum required version
+### Company Portal app is older than minimum required version

-Intune may occassionally update the minimum required version of the Company Portal.
-If Google Play is not installed on the device, the Company Portal app doesn't get automatically updated.
-If the minimum required version is greater than the installed version, the Company Portal app will stop working.
-Update to the latest Company Portal by following the [sideloading instructions for Zebra devices](android-zebra-mx-overview.md#sideload-the-company-portal-app).
+Intune may update the minimum required version of the Company Portal app.
+If Google Play isn't installed on the device, the Company Portal app doesn't get automatically updated.
+If the minimum required version is newer than the installed version, the Company Portal app stops working.
+Update to the latest Company Portal app using [sideloading on Zebra devices](android-zebra-mx-overview.md#sideload-the-company-portal-app).

 ## Next steps